 There are plenty of odds available on events that occur during an Accrington Stanley match, but many bookmakers also offer odds on what happens behind the scenes at the club too.
 Accrington Stanley manager odds are one such example, offering extra opportunities for bettors to make profit when it comes to football betting.

 Accrington Stanley are a professional football club located in the town of Accrington in the county of Lancashire.
 This current Accrington side was formed in 1968, following the previous side becoming defunct.
-Accrington Stanley currently play in the English Football League, members of League Two.
+Accrington Stanley currently play in the English Football League, members of League One.

 The history of Accrington Stanley begins in 1891.
 The original Accrington side were formed and joined the Football League in 1888, one of the twelve founding members.
 After five years playing in the Football League, this club resigned from the league and soon after became defunct.